-The MAC is onnection-oriented, and as such, connections are a key component that require active maintenance and hence can be dynamically created, deleted, and changed as the need arises.
-A connection defines both the mapping between convergence processes at CPEs and BS and the related service flow (one connection per service flow).
+The 802.22 MAC and 802.22b MAC are onnection-oriented, and as such, connections are a key component that require active maintenance and hence can be dynamically created, deleted, and changed as the need arises.
+A connection defines both the mapping between convergence processes at CPEs and BS or MR-BS and the related service flow (one connection per service flow).
 For the purposes of mapping to services on CPEs and associating varying levels of QoS, all data communications are instantiated in the context of a connection and this provides a mechanism for upstream and downstream QoS management.
 In particular, the QoS parameters are integral to the bandwidth allocation process as the CPE requests upstream bandwidth on a per connection basis (implicitly identifying the service flow).
-The BS, in turn, grants bandwidth to a CPE as an aggregate of grants in response to per-connection requests from the CPE.
+The BS, MR-BS or the distributed scheduling R-CPE, in turn, grants bandwidth to a CPE as an aggregate of grants in response to per-connection requests from the CPE.

 7.2 Addressing and connections